Games Genie

 How We Ranked These Games

-We used a weighted rubric emphasizing offline play and low-end performance, supported by community benchmarks and minimum specs.
-The table below shows each factor and why it impacts real-world play on integrated GPUs.
+Rankings use a weighted rubric built around offline play and low-end performance.
+The table below shows each factor and why it matters for real-world play on integrated GPUs—not theoretical maximums, but the kind of performance you actually encounter on budget hardware.

 Criterion